jay-joshy/allergyguide/content/contribute_guides/topic_contribution.md

 ## Other topic content specifics:

-- Not all topics will fit this general structure, and it is meant as a general scaffold.
-Pearls, tips, pitfalls, etc. should be intermixed throughout the topic -- ideally, the page is not just a solid mass of bullet points
+- <span class="hl-yellow">**Not all topics will fit this general structure, and it is meant as a general scaffold**</span>.
+If you look at [this article](/topics/hypersensitivity/airway_ent/chronic-rhinosinusitis/), you can see how the structure can be deviated (but the content remains comprehensive)
+- Pearls, tips, pitfalls, etc. should be intermixed throughout the topic -- ideally, the page is not just a solid mass of bullet points
 - Where possible, especially for more recent changes to guidelines, please include references.
 If a fact is obviously self-evident (ie. INCS is used to treat allergic rhinitis), it does not need a citation; however, a specific point-estimate should have one.
 This is somewhat subjective; confer with the editors and staff during the review period if questions arise
   - References should be in Vancouver format.
 If you are writing your rough draft in Google Docs, please use a citation manager -- **having the correct numbers for in-text citations makes it MUCH easier** to port the references to the website
   - If there are particular references that are very high yield, feel free to include a small blurb about them (it will show up in the reference icon, as such: <span class="references">2</span>)
 - If you need to list a specific prescription, format as "ExRx: Nasonex 2 sprays EN BID" (ExRx = Example Prescription)
+  - If possible, you can also list a 'med-popup' linking to a relevant medication card.
+For example: {% popup() %}

+{{ medications_toml_load(meds=["bilastine"])}}

+{% end %}

 - If possible for key management options, there should be a 'drop box' for a deeper dive into the evidence: specifically, any relevant point estimates that would be useful for patient counseling.
 For example:

 {% dropdown(header="DEEP-DIVE: Efficacy of INCS in CRSwNP") %}